Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: ANALYSIS

 where we adopt $b_\mathrm{prior}$ = 0.40, and $\sigma_{b_\mathrm{prior}}$ = 0.06 if ($b - b_\mathrm{prior}$) $> 0$; otherwise $\sigma_{b_\mathrm{prior}}$ = 0.08.
+This formula imposes a penalty on the $\chi^2$ value if $b$ deviates from the prior value during the MCMC process.
 The resultant values and uncertainties are summarized in Table \ref{tbl:mcmc}, and the two-dimensional correlation maps for selected parameters are plotted as blue contours in Figure \ref{fig:correlationmap1}.
 As a result, we find that our $b$ and $a/R_s$ values become consistent with those by D13 within 1 $\sigma$.
-However, although the $R_p/R_s$ values for our data ($J$, $I_\mathrm{c}$, $R_\mathrm{c}$, and $g'$ bands) become to be closer to that for the 4.5-$\mu$m band, there are still disagreement between $J$ and $I_\mathrm{c}$ by 2.5 $\sigma$, and between $J$ and 4.5 $\mu$m by 2.6 $\sigma$.
-In principle, these discrepancy could be due to the wavelength dependence of the planetary atmospheric opacity.
-This will be discussed in Section \ref{sec:radius_ratio}.
+However, although the $R_p/R_s$ values for our data ($J$, $I_\mathrm{c}$, $R_\mathrm{c}$, and $g'$ bands) become closer to that for the 4.5-$\mu$m band, there is still disagreement between $J$ and $I_\mathrm{c}$ by 2.5 $\sigma$, and between $J$ and 4.5 $\mu$m by 2.6 $\sigma$.
+As discussed in Section \ref{sec:radius_ratio}, these discrepancy can likely be attributed to the wavelength dependence of the planetary atmospheric opacity.